hayhan/loganalyzer/README.md

 # **LogAnalyzer**

 *LogAnalyzer* is a platform for analyzing various system/app logs.
 It includes pre-processor, parser, analyzer and post-processor.
 Currently the analyzer supports [Loglab][link1], [Loglizer][link2] and [DeepLog][link3].
-The Loglab is for multi-classification of issues while the Loglizer and DeepLog are only for anomaly detection (aka. binary classifiction).
+The Loglab is for multi-classification of issues while the Loglizer and DeepLog are only for anomaly detection (aka. binary classification).

 [link1]: https://hayhan.github.io/2023/01/29/loglab.html
 [link2]: https://github.com/logpai/loglizer